TPO Versus PVC Roofing: Which Is Better for Your Roof?

 Climate/Environment

 TPO is the more affordable option, with such roofs typically priced between $4 and $10 per square foot (including materials and installation).
 PVC roofs are more expensive, typically priced between $5 and $15 per square foot for materials and insulation.
+Of course, the method by which the roof is installed also impacts costs; induction welding (with TPO) is the most expensive option, but it may result in a higher ROI due to lowered maintenance costs.
+Additionally, mechanically attached PVC and TPO roofs may cost less to install than adhered systems, but at the cost of potential leaks.

 Installation & Maintenance Complexity

-Schedule an Assessment Today
+Schedule a Free Assessment Today

-Contact Summit Commercial Roofing Today
+Contact Summit to Discuss Your Roofing Project